TrafficPLANit/PLANitIO/docs/Unit Tests and Integration Tests.md

 - Simulation time period is 1 h.

-The result after 500 iterations using regular MSA smoothing yield the following (mode specific) link flow rate:
+The result after 500 iterations using regular MSA smoothing yield the following  link flow rates in pcu/hs.
+In the test we write truck volumes in veh/h, so the truck flows are converted and lower, namely flow/2.5 resulting in 600 trucks/h and a split of 165.6 and 434.4:

 |Car Flows|Truck Flows|
 |-------------------------|-------------------------|